 No more employee payment summaries, either

-You’ll need to report payroll online
+You need to report payroll online

-Your options for switching to single touch payroll
+How to comply with single touch payroll

-To be ready for the switch, you’ll need to make sure you can submit compliant reports every payday.
+You need to make sure you can submit compliant reports every payday.
 Here’s what it means:

 If you use online payroll software, it should be able to handle the job.
 Just make sure it produces ATO-compliant reports.